IRL2/nanover-docs/source/concepts/applications.rst

 Playback commands
 #################

-A trajectory application can define the following commands in the :ref:`command service <command-service>` to control the stream of frames:
+A trajectory application can define the following commands to control the stream of frames:

 * ``playback/play() -> None``: in combination with ``playback/pause``, this
   command controls whether the simulation or playback is advancing